MrRogerTag1345/F1-View/README.md

 # F1-View
 This project is to determine driver and team information, during a live race.
+The goal is to create a overlay/bounding box on the race cars, as the vehical is in the camera frame, and present the watcher with the respective drive and team information.

 ##Season of Focus: 2021
 ##Key Race as Testing: 2021 Monza Grand Prix